dustinpfister/blog_posts/_posts/nodejs-helloworld.md

 tags: [js,node.js]
 layout: post
 categories: node.js
-updated: 2017-09-30 18:43:21
+updated: 2019-10-25 13:17:30
 id: 11
-version: 1.3
+version: 1.4
 ---

-I am sure I am not alone when I say that I love [node.js](https://nodejs.org/en/).
+I am sure I am not alone when I say that I love [node.js](https://nodejs.org/en/), and javaScript.
 The ability to create complex full stack web applications with a single uniform scripting language for both the front, and back end is really changing things for the better if you ask me.
+However there is much more to that also, nodejs can also be used for many general programing tasks, I like making all kinds of useful and interesting command line interface tools with nodejs that ca be used to create files, walk over a file system structure, and so much more I do not event know where to begin.

 <!-- more -->